How COVID-19 May Affect Nonprofits (And What They Can Do About It)

 As a public administration researcher, my work focuses on how nonprofit organizations are impacted by disasters and what factors influence how quickly these organizations recover – if they recover at all.
-While the COVID-19 pandemic is unlikely anything in recent history, my work does offer insights into how nonprofits can make themselves more resilient as they grapple with this crisis.
+While the COVID-19 pandemic is unlike anything in recent history, my work does offer insights into how nonprofits can make themselves more resilient as they grapple with this crisis.

 How To Respond